Deterministic generation of frequency-bin-encoded microwave photons

 \textit{Discussion---} In this work, we experimentally demonstrated the generation of frequency-bin-encoded photonic modes in microwave regime.
-The two propagating modes, emitted simultaneously at different frequencies, enable error detection against photon loss in distributed quantum computing.
-By leveraging the hybridized emitter formed by the coupler and Qubit E, and applying both excitation-preserving and non-preserving drives simultaneously, we achieved two-mode emission from a single qubit physically coupled to a waveguide.
-This approach eliminates the need for an additional emitter qubit, making the system more hardware-efficient.
+By leveraging the hybridized emitter formed by the coupler and Qubit E, and applying both excitation-preserving and non-preserving drives simultaneously, we achieved two-frequency-mode emission from a single qubit physically coupled to a waveguide.
 Additionally, this setup enables photon emission both with and without frequency-bin encoding from the same device, allowing us to encode quantum information into photonic modes while maintaining the flexibility to integrate or bypass the error-detection protocol using the same system.
-The fidelity of the operation is limited by decoherence to \SI{95}{\percent}, theoretically; however, our measurements indicate a lower fidelity of \SI{90}{\percent}.
-This \SI{5}{\percent} reduction is primarily attributed to two factors: approximately \SI{2}{\percent} arises from coherent errors in the control pulses used to drive transitions between the data qubit and the hybridized emitter (see SM~\cite{Sup} Sec.~\RNum{3}D for the reconstruction considering only coherent errors), and the rest is due to thermal excitation of the data qubit at the start of the protocol.
-Thermal excitation can be mitigated through active or passive qubit reset~\cite{magnard2018fast, aamir2023thermally}, while coherent errors can be reduced by employing accurate modeling and optimal control techniques \cite{motzoi2009simple,werninghaus2021leakage}.
+Decoherence theoretically limits the average state fidelity to \SI{99.0}{\percent}, but our measurements show \SI{97.5}{\percent}.
+This gap is primarily due to coherent control pulse errors between Qutrit D and the hybridized emitter, which can be reduced with optimal control techniques~\cite{motzoi2009simple,werninghaus2021leakage}.
+The remaining infidelity arises from incoherent errors, including qubit and coupler decoherence.
+Qutrit D suffers from thermal excitation, which can be mitigated through active or passive qubit reset~\cite{magnard2018fast, aamir2025thermally}.
 This frequency-bin-encoded photon generation method is also applicable to other types of solid-state quantum hardware, such as quantum dots~\cite{stockklauser2017}.